 Limitations on annual church donations

-The total of your church donations plus all other charitable contributions you make during the year cannot exceed 50 percent of your adjusted gross income (AGI).
+The total of your church cash donations plus all other charitable contributions you make during the year typically cannot exceed 60 percent of your adjusted gross income (AGI).
 If it does, then you cannot deduct 100 percent of your donations in the current tax year.
 However, the amounts you can't deduct this year can be used as a deduction on one of your next five tax returns.